adriancooney/When.js/README.md

 For example, lets bind a click event to a button:

-	when(".button clicked").do(function() {
+	when("div section .button is clicked").do(function() {
 		alert("Button clicked!");
 	});

 Simple as.
 Currently it supports most DOM events and binding custom events.
+See `index.html` for other samples.

 ##Custom Events
 Customs events are extremely simple with When.js.